maludwig/solium-project/README.md

 $ npm install
 ```

-Then build the project with babel to compile it down to more compatible Javascript, a "lib" directory should
+Then build the project with babel to transpile it down to more compatible Javascript, a "lib" directory should
 appear under the project directory:
 ```
 $ npm run build